 The Basics of Amazon Type D Testing:

 Request a quote from Keystone’s package testing engineers.
 Keystone will review your request and the current standards to provide an accurate quote.
 Once the quote is approved, Keystone technicians will be in contact to ensure that samples remain compliant throughout the process.
 See How to Submit a Sample for specific instructions.
 The product will undergo testing in accordance with the Testing Type requirements.
-After the Amazon packaging test is completed, the vendor will receive an Amazon standard lab report that is to be submitted to Amazon for package testing certification.
+After the Amazon packaging testing is completed, the vendor will receive an Amazon standard lab report that is to be submitted to Amazon for package testing certification.

 This is a pass/fail test.
 Pass/fail standards will be determined prior to testing by the shipper, manufacturer, Amazon.com, and other stakeholders.
 They must determine the following: